 Allison Carter explores echoes and space, calling them ghosts, while poet Maggie Smith creates fables for contemporary readers.

 Our poetry prompt invites you to design an extraordinary beast of your own imagination.
 “O frabjous day!
 Callooh!
 Callay!”
 Explore nonsense poetry with us.

-From Cinderella to Midas, Rumpelstiltskin to Red Riding Hood, we’ve gathered up a basket full of ten great Fairy Tale Poems to skip through the woods with.
+From Cinderella to Midas, Rumpelstiltskin to Red Riding Hood, we’ve gathered up a basket full of 10 best Fairy Tale Poems to skip through the woods with.

 Explore the Photo Play contributions from our community.
 Jump into our fairy tale storybook and share your poetry magic with us!